There are five ways that you can see the Nā Pali Coast of Kauaʻi.

 - Don't even try to take a photo while the zodiac is moving.
-It won't turn out and trying to take it means removing your hold and that's too dangerous.
+It won't turn out and trying to take it means removing your hold which is too dangerous.

-- If you wear glasses bring a strap to hold them on your head bring footwear that you use to walk through the water and rocky shoreline
+- If you wear glasses, bring a strap to hold them on your head.
+Also, bring footwear that you use to walk through the water and rocky shoreline

 - Don't do this if you have significant physical limitations including a bad back, recent fracture, pulled muscle, or anything that would prevent you from grasping a rope tight for hours and bouncing continuously up and down and side to side.

 - Bring some cash to tip the crew.
 I recommend $20 per person in your group.

 - Be mindful if you are prone to seasickness and take Dramamine.
 Don't eat a large breakfast right before this trip.

 - Have fun on the trip, but be careful also at all times.

 - Speak up if you need to change your location on the raft—don't be a hero

 As is common in the travel industry, the writer was provided with a complimentary tour for the purpose of reviewing Captain Zodiac Raft Expeditions.
 While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
 For more information, see our ethics policy.